Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Introduction and main results

-We also refer that Chowdhury, Ramaswamy and Raymond \cite{Chowdhury12} establish a null controllability and stabilizability result of a linearized (around a constant steady-state $(Q_0,0)$, $Q_0>0$) $1$D compressible Navier-Stokes equations.
+We also refer that Chowdhury, Ramaswamy and Raymond \cite{Chowdhury12} established a null-controllability and stabilizability result of a linearized (around a constant steady-state $(Q_0,0)$, $Q_0>0$) $1$D compressible Navier-Stokes equations.
 The authors proved that their system is null-controllable for regular initial data by a distributed control acting everywhere in the velocity equation.
 Their result is proved to be sharp in the following sense: the null-controllability cannot be achieved by a localized interior control (or by a boundary control) acting on the velocity part.

-Martin, Rosier and Rouchon in \cite{Martin13} consider the wave equation with structural damping in $1$D; using the spectral analysis and method of moments, they obtain that their equation is null-controllable with a moving distributed control for regular initial conditions in $H^{s+2}\times H^s$ for $s>15/2$ at sufficiently large time.
+Martin, Rosier and Rouchon in \cite{Martin13} considered the wave equation with structural damping in $1$D; using the spectral analysis and method of moments, they obtained that their equation is null-controllable with a moving distributed control for regular initial conditions in $H^{s+2}\times H^s$ for $s>15/2$ at sufficiently large time.
 See also \cite{Chaves14} for the higher dimensional case.

 The $1$D compressible Navier–Stokes equations linearized around a constant steady state with periodic boundary conditions is closely related to the structurally damped wave equation studied in \cite{Martin13}.
-Indeed, Chowdhury and Mitra \cite{Chowdhury15b} consider the interior null-controllability of the linearized (around constant steady state $(Q_0, V_0)$, $Q_0 > 0, V_0 > 0$) $1$D compressible Navier–Stokes system with periodic boundary conditions.
-Following the approach of \cite{Martin13}, the authors \cite{Chowdhury15b} establish that their system is null-controllable by a localized interior control when the time is large enough, and for regular initial data in $\dot{H}^{s+1}_{per}\times H^{s}_{per}$ with $s > 13/2$.
-They also achieved that the system is approximately controllable in $\dot{L}^2\times L^2$ using a localized interior control and is null-controllable using periodic boundary control with regular intial data $\dot H^{s+1}_{per}\times H^s_{per}$ for $s> 9/2$.
+Chowdhury and Mitra \cite{Chowdhury15b} studied the interior null-controllability of the linearized (around constant steady state $(Q_0, V_0)$, $Q_0 > 0, V_0 > 0$) $1$D compressible Navier–Stokes system with periodic boundary conditions.
+Following the approach of \cite{Martin13}, the authors \cite{Chowdhury15b} established that their system is null-controllable by a localized interior control when the time is large enough, and for regular initial data in $\dot{H}^{s+1}_{per}\times H^{s}_{per}$ with $s > 13/2$.
+They also achieved that the system is approximately controllable in $\dot{L}^2\times L^2$ using a localized interior control and is null-controllable using periodic boundary control with regular initial data $\dot H^{s+1}_{per}\times H^s_{per}$ for $s> 9/2$.